KnowageLabs/Knowage-Documentation/administrator-guide/ka_datasource.rst

    ApacheHBase\ :sup:`TM` is theHadoop columnar database, a distributed, scalable, big data store.
 Use Apache HBase\ :sup:`TM` when you need random, realtime read/write access to your Big Data.
-This projectís goal is the hosting of very large tables (billions of rows, millions of columns) atop clusters of commodity hardware.
-Apache HBase is an open-source, distributed, versioned, non-relational database modeled after GoogleísBigtable (see article ìA Distributed Storage System for Structured Dataîby Chang et al.).
+This project‚Äôs goal is the hosting of very large tables (billions of rows, millions of columns) atop clusters of commodity hardware.
+Apache HBase is an open-source, distributed, versioned, non-relational database modeled after Google‚ÄôsBigtable (see article ‚ÄúA Distributed Storage System for Structured Data‚Äùby Chang et al.).
 Just as Bigtable leverages the distributed data Impala

    storage provided by the Google File System, Apache HBase provides